Advanced assessment of Beam Induced Background at a Muon Collider: Study of the BIB origin

 \section{Study of the BIB origin}

-In order to perform a detailed study of the BIB origin and its interaction with the IR elements, FLUKA simulation is used taking into account muons decaying within 250 meters from the IP.
-As reported in Table \ref{tab:num}, the only relative valuable difference between 25 m and 250 m is represented by the number of Bethe-Heitler muons entering the detector hall.
-Fig.~\ref{mudec3} shows in fact that, in order to have a correct estimate of the secondary muon particle number, it is necessary to consider primary muons decay at least up to 150 meters, after that point the contribution to the BIB becomes almost negligible.
+Figure~\ref{mudec3} (left plot) shows the cumulative distributions of particles exiting the machine as a function of the primary muon decay longitudinal coordinate.
+As it can be seen, all particles exiting the machine towards the detector hall originate from muons that decay within $\approx25$~m from the IP.
+On the contrary, in order to have a correct estimate of the secondary muons at the IP, it is necessary to consider primary muons decay up to 150~m (right plot), as already pointed out by MARS15 studies~\cite{ref:mok2012}.

-To better understand the history of particles that are entering the detector, information regarding first interaction region has been extracted from the simulation.
-In particular, Fig.~\ref{regions} top-left reports regions where the first interactions corresponding to the BIB particles entering the detector occur.
-As expected, the majority of them happens in the right nozzle, but a not negligible number is also on the left nozzle.

-The pie on the right of Fig.~\ref{regions} represents the elements from which the BIB particles exit just before entering the detector.
-Many elements are present, but the left nozzle is the second more important element.
-The sketch at the bottom of Fig.~\ref{regions} displays the elements names with the primary beam arriving from the right.
-These three graphs together demonstrate that the first interactions occur mainly in the right inner part of the nozzle that, together with the right tip, acts as a "funnel", and on the opposite nozzle tip, that operates as a "target", from where 31.7\% of BIB exits to enter the detector.
+The major sources of BIB along the accelerator complex have been studied in detail.
+In particular, the top--left frame of Fig.~\ref{regions} shows the breakdown by region where the decay products undergo their first interaction.
+As expected, the majority occur in the right nozzle, but a non-negligible number also occur in the left nozzle.
+Moreover, the pie--chart in the top--right frame of the same figure shows the breakdown by region from which the BIB particles exit the machine.
+Among all the elements, the right nozzle is the most relevant.
+The sketch at the bottom displays the element names and materials.
+These three graphs together demonstrate that, noting that the primary beam arrives from the right, the first interactions occur mainly in the right part of the nozzle that, together with the right tip, acts as an absorber and collimator, and on the opposite nozzle tip, that operates as a target, from which $\sim30\%$ of BIB exits the machine.

-In order to further understand the phenomenology of BIB events, FLUKA capability of visualizing tracks has been exploited.
-Fig.~\ref{tracks} shows BIB tracks along the ring and at the IR.
-The top picture shows all particles except neutrons: it is thus possible to identify the elements along the beam pipe where particles originate.
-The middle picture includes the neutrons that bounce all around releasing a lot of energy given their low momentum.
-Fig.~\ref{tracks}, bottom, illustrates a zoom in around the IP relative to a single muon decay.